 Terence enjoys networking with other farmers and is passionate about supporting the vitality of dairying in Northland.

-Penny is a dairy farmer just outside of Dargaville.
-Growing up on a local Dairy Farm she is passionate about Northland and Northland Dairy farming in particular.
-Penny is a past Chair of NDDT and current chair of Northland Regional Council.
+Penny is a dairy farmer just south of Dargaville.
+Growing up on a local Dairy Farm she is passionate about Northland and Northland dairy farming in particular.
+Penny is a past Chair of NDDT and has been providing valuable input for many years.
 It is Penny’s belief that NDDT has a lot to offer in the way of facilitating science and research for all farmers throughout Northland, New Zealand and beyond.

 Kerry has farmed all his life at Kokopu and began his dairying career after graduating from Massey University.
-He has gained extensive knowledge of overseas farming systems having farmed in Ireland and the USA, where he currently owns two grazing dairy farms in Georgia.
+He has gained extensive knowledge of overseas farming systems having farmed in Ireland and the USA.

 Kerry has been part of the management team at NARF for the last 20 years and a trustee of NDDT since its formation.